mozilla/ecosystem-platform/docs/reference/third-party-authentication.md

 At the end of the third party oauth flow, FxA receives an OpenID connect `id_token` and uses that to create the associated FxA account.
-After successfully creating a Firefox account, a session token is created and then the user is sent through the FxA OAuth flow and redirected back to the relying part.
+After successfully creating a Firefox account, a session token is created and then the user is sent through the FxA OAuth flow and redirected back to the relying party.
 Note that at the end of this flow, the relying party gets an FxA OAuth token.

 Please reference the [feature doc](https://docs.google.com/document/d/1pFzugkDOIR6eoXrBCx9FWWJhfnxFgWnRtk2mWFOp8DQ/edit#heading=h.qrbb2drvq5dg) for